AmitR2001/AmitR2001/README.md

 - 💞️ I’m looking to collaborate on front-end projects
 - 📫 How to reach me amit.rathod@spit.ac.in
 - 😄 Pronouns: Buddy
-- ⚡ Fun fact: I'm Otaku😒
+- ⚡ Fun fact: I'm Otaku 🐼

 <!---
 AmitR2001/AmitR2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.